 New year, new reports!
 Over the past several weeks we have added a whole bunch of new ways to get progress data at the student, class, and school level.
 Here are all the goodies in version 3.2.0:

-Level Up is a new formative assessment tool attached to each Speak Agent lesson in select middle school and soon high school courses.
-This article describes what the new tool does, how it works, and when it will be added to our courses.
+Level Up is a new formative assessment tool attached to each Speak Agent lesson in our middle school and high school math and science courses.
+This article describes what the new tool does, how it works, and when it will be added to our courses....

 Welcome back!
 Here are the enhancements we've made in version 3.1.1 (minor release):